General tips

 Numbers for start and end coordinates may be written in human-friendly forms, like so:

-bio convert ncov -fasta -start 1kb --end 2kb
+bio fasta -start 1kb -end 2kb genomes.gb

 accepted formats: